google/asylo-site/_docs/reference/runtime.md

 the enclave is created.
 If it's not set by the user, it's default to be the current working directory on the host.
 It is then stored inside the enclave.
 `getcwd` returns that working directory without exiting the enclave.
-If `getcwd` is called prior to enclave is initialized, it returns a dummy value.
+If `getcwd` is called prior to enclave is initialized, it returns a placeholder value.

 #### `gethostname`